-I have more than just a chicken broth substitute, check out these recipes below:
+I have more than just a chicken broth substitute, check out more homemade recipes at the end of the page.

 Nothing tastes as good as homemade chicken broth or chicken stock - but I have a close second.
 This "Better Than Bouillon" base is like the name states.
 If you want more flavor, add a little more chicken base.
 Be careful, it’s salty.